kenorb-contrib/GuzzleHttpMock/README.md

 ### How does it work?

-When a GuzzleHttpMock object is attached to the Guzzle Http client, it will intercept all requests made by the client.
+When a GuzzleHttpMock Handler is attached to the Guzzle Http client, it will intercept all requests made by the client.
 Whenever a request is made, the mock checks the request against set expectations, and sends a response to matching requests.
+If your client uses custom middleware you can attach it to the handler stack of the mock handler.

 Calling `$httpMock->verify()` checks that all expected requests have been made, and complains about any unexpected requests.